 After sanding the item, apply the primer to the surfaces.
 It's tempting to skip right to the painting, especially if you're using chalk paint.
 However, resist the urge and take the time to add a coat of primer.
 This step makes it more likely that the new paint will last.

-We opted to apply a thin coat of primer using a paintbrush rather than a roller, in order to get into every crevice.
+Though you can use a roller to apply the primer, using a paintbrush to apply a thin coat will help ensure the primer gets into every crevice.
 Make sure to let the primer dry completely before applying any paint.
 Wait a full 24 hours before going on to the top coat of paint.

 Lightly Sand the Surfaces

 Before applying paint, lightly sand the primer layer.
 This will ensure that the top coat goes on smoothly and sticks well.
 After sanding, remove any dust with a lint-free rag.

-If possible, use a roller to paint particle board furniture.
+If possible, use a fine finish roller to paint particleboard furniture.
 This tool will ensure that the final finish is smooth and doesn't show obvious brush strokes.
 (However, if you like the texture created by brush strokes, then, by all means, use a paintbrush; You'll need to use one anyway to cut in corners that a roller won't reach.)

 While painting, watch the edges for any paint drips and use a brush to wipe them away before the paint begins to dry.